 Marsha’s meditation practice brought her some relief.
 She says, “Prior to this spiritual practice, I didn’t know I had a choice about how I felt.
 I thought I was stuck with those yucky feelings.
 My girlfriends are a feisty, fun bunch.
 We still party even though they have partners, and a few have babies.
 It took many months of practice, but now I trust more that it’s just a matter of time until it’s my turn to find love.
 I’m getting to know their partners, and most of them are good guys.
 I am truly happy for them.
 I’m confident that my sweeter disposition puts me in a better position to find my own good man.

 Selma continues to learn and improve her job performance.
 “When I realized the terrible toll, it was taking on me to covet those prizes and the status that came with them, I understood that I had a choice.
 I set a clear intention to feel differently about my coworkers who were excelling at their jobs.
 It didn’t happen overnight; it took many months.
 Now that I’m not so angry with them, a few are offering me helpful tips about how to improve my job performance.
 Before I was thinking in terms of a zero-sum game, that if they had more I had less.
 Now I see that there’s plenty of success and joy to go around for all of us.”

-The Buddhists speak of cultivating the warm heart of compassion.
+The Buddhists speak of cultivating a warm heart of compassion.
 As each of these three continued their practice, they felt their hearts expand into loving-kindness.
-Their envious hearts had transformed to tenderness, and with that tenderness, more joy poured into each of their lives.
+Their envious hearts had transformed into tenderness, and with that tenderness, more joy poured into each of their lives.